wortell/AZSentinel/AzSentinel/docs/New-AzSentinelAlertRuleAction.md

 Accept wildcard characters: False
 ```

-### -DisplayName
+### -PlayBookName
-Enter the Display name for the hunting rule
+Enter the Playbook name that you want to assign to the alert rule

 ```yaml
 Type: String